 8. Never execute .exe files

-Downloading carelessly from dark or deep web can be dangerous for your safety as well as your device security.
+Downloading carelessly from the dark or deep web can be dangerous for your safety as well as your device security.

-Downloaded files may contain viruses, trojans, malware ransomware, or any other files having unknown format followed in your download.
+Downloaded files may contain viruses, trojans, malware ransomware, or any other files having an unknown format followed in your download.

 Image and video files are somewhat safe if they are in common formats like .jpeg, .png, .mp4, .avi etc. Before downloading them, make sure they are not in bytes, images should be at least in KBs and videos in MB.
-Byte sized files are suspicious, if you download these, on clicking play, your device might get freeze and infected.
+Byte-sized files are suspicious, if you download these, on clicking play, your device might get freeze and infected.

-Never ever trust any computer or smartphone software you find on dark or deep web.
+Never ever trust any computer or smartphone software you find on the dark or deep web.
 Some formats like .exe , .apk, .msc, .bat etc are most likely to have potential threats inside.

-9. Use VPN for more security.
+9. Use VPN for extra layer security.

 Although, it’s not necessary because tor has an inbuilt VPN.
 It’s the internet, a tangled wire where things can go wrong anytime.
 You might do mistakes sometimes resulting in your IP leak.